Beta-alumina solid electrolyte: Structure

 There are two main, structural different compounds, β-alumina and β"-alumina.
-There are a few other compounds identified, but these are all structurally very similar to either β- or β”-alumina. β-alumina is the name for this specific structure, but is also used to describe the general class of β-alumina material including β”-alumina. β-alumina, the specific structure, has hexagonal symmetry.
-Its unit cell consists of two spinal blocks, including two adjacent conduction planes.
-The conduction planes are mirror planes. β”-alumina has a quite similar structure, but the stacking of the different planes is slightly different.
-It has rhombohedral symmetry and its unit cell consists of three spinal blocks, including adjacent conduction planes.
-It's unit cell is therefore about 1.5 times as long along the c-axis.
-The conduction planes can contain more sodium ions than β-alumina and it has lower energy barriers for hopping between the different sides in the conduction plane. β”-alumina has therefore generally a higher conductivity than β-alumina and is the preferred phase for electrolyte applications.
+There are a few other compounds identified, but these are all structurally very similar to either β- or β"-alumina. β-alumina is the name for this specific structure, but is also used to describe the general class of β-alumina material including β"-alumina. β-alumina, the specific structure, has hexagonal symmetry.
+Its unit cell consists of two spinel blocks, including two adjacent conduction planes.
+The conduction planes are mirror planes. β"-alumina has a quite similar structure, but the stacking of the different planes is slightly different.
+It has rhombohedral symmetry and its unit cell consists of three spinel blocks, including adjacent conduction planes.
+Its unit cell is therefore about 1.5 times as long along the c-axis.
+The conduction planes can contain more sodium ions than β-alumina and it has lower energy barriers for hopping between the different sides in the conduction plane. β"-alumina has therefore generally a higher conductivity than β-alumina and is the preferred phase for electrolyte applications.

 Conduction

 β-alumina is a good ionic conductor, but a bad electronic conductor, with a bandgap of about 9 eV.
 The ions can only move in the 2D conduction planes in the crystal, perpendicular to the c-axis.
 There are two important characteristics of β-alumina, that causes the high ionic conductivity.
 The first one is the non-stoichiometry, so the excess of positively charged ions (cations), such as sodium ions.
 These ions are not restricted to specific lattice sites and act as the charge carriers.
 In normal ionic material, these defects need to be created before it conducts, making the activation energy for conduction several eV's higher.
 The second property is the high disorder of the mobile ions inside the otherwise rigid lattice.
 In normal ($x \approx 0.3$) non-stoichiometric β-alumina the mobile ions can migrate easily to different sites, because of low energy barriers, even at room temperature.
 The ions can diffuse through the conduction slab.
 Usual ($x\approx 0.3$) non-stoichiometric β-alumina has no long range order for the mobile ions, in contrast with stoichiometric ($x = 1$) β-alumina, and consequently has higher conductivity. β-alumina has generally a higher conductivity than β-alumina, because it has a higher concentration of sodium ions in the conduction plane and lower energy barriers.

 The mobile ions move through the conduction plane by hopping between the different possible sites (BR, aBR, mO).
 The conduction paths between these sites form a honeycomb network in the conduction plane, with small energy barriers between the different sites.
-In β-alumina, in contrast to β”-alumina, the gap between oxygen atoms is generally too small for larger alkali ions, such as K+.
+In β-alumina, in contrast to β"-alumina, the gap between oxygen atoms is generally too small for larger alkali ions, such as K+.
 The conduction mechanism involves the hopping of two or more ions simultaneous, explaining the low activation energy and high ionic conductivity.